Search This Blog

 While there is an economic benefit to using 3 casters rather that four, a 3 point footprint comes with a flaw discovered in use.
 They could tip and roll out from under the occupant when leaning to the back right or left.
 This four wheeled version eliminated the tipping flaw of all the 3 wheeled versions.
 This version stretched the frame back so the back caster beam was behind foot clearance.
 It had the same push button height adjustment and pivoting knee rest as the 3 wheeled version above.

-The final version was the simplest build, the safest to sit on, and had adjustable height, seat position adjustment, and pivoting knee rests.
+The version above was the simplest build, the safest to sit on, and had adjustable height, seat position adjustment, and pivoting knee rests.
 It was a design that only came about after making and using the previous designs.
 They were all built in a university fab lab and benefited from being tried out by several students and other professors.
 Feedback gained from each version led to advancements in later versions.
 This sequence shows iterative progression in action.

 An even later iteration I designed is my rocking Balans.
 You can read about it HERE.